m47r1x-2/matrixbomb/README.md

 ## Usage:

-Run these commands to run TBomb
+Run these commands to run matrixbomb

 ### > For Termux: